- Switzerland travel tips: how to save money for train, food, and more

 A cute alpine style restaurant with indoor and terrace seating, it’s about two blocks from the lake shore east of the train station.
 I love the friendly waiters, who welcome my order of cheese fondue for one.
 Although most are designed for 2 and I was barely able to finish mine.

 The house cheese fondue is 24 CHF, coming in a reasonably sized red pot accompanied by bread.
-They also taught me how to eat it properly: by dipping a small lump of bread it using the small fork and swirl it around the cheese.
+They also taught me how to eat it properly: dipping a small lump of bread into it using a small fork and swirling it around the cheese.
 I’m a fan of cheese, but I got to say that it is quite a heavy meal!
 The restaurant gave me free tap water and don’t have a service charge.

 Address: Rue des Pâquis 20, 1201 Genève, Switzerland